timhadler/chess-timer-unity/README.md

-# chess-timer-unity

-This is a simple application that implements time control for a game of chess.
-Allows you to select from a given list how long each player has for the game, and allows for bonus time.

-Hitting the active (orange) clock stops the clock and activates the opponents for their turn.
-Can pause and reset the timer, or exit and change the timer settings.

 # Chess Timer - Android App

 A clean, intuitive chess timer application built for Android devices using Unity and C#.